gulfofmaine/oisst_mainstays/README.md

 For colleagues wishing to access shared resources a `docker-compose.override.yaml` file will need to be placed in the main directory of this repository to link shared paths to shared resources.

+### Operating locally for `BASE` steps

+The workflow steps that make up the core foundation of the workflow are often too large to run succesfully in docker.
+To get around this a suitable conda environment may be needed to run the notebooks.
+In my case I need to navigate to this repo in the terminal and type `conda activate py36`.

+Most of the notebooks will have a “workspace” parameter to be set which determines the path structures for the rest of the notebooks accordingly.

 ## Data Access